-Under the legal system set out in Law 26/12 (Oil and Gas Transportation and Storage Law - "Law 26/12") the transfer of licences for the transportation network is subject to the MIREMPET's authorisation (the same authorisation is not required if it is completed between affiliate companies).
-In respect to the distribution network, the transfer of assets is also subject to a written request to be lodged with the licensor.
+Under the legal framework set out in Law 26/12, the transfer of licences for the transportation network is subject to the MIREMPET's authorisation (the same authorisation is not required if it is completed between affiliate companies).
+With respect to the distribution network, the transfer of assets is also subject to a written request to be lodged with the licensor.